 Although there are many debates regarding vaping over smoking, the bottom line is vaping is legal currently and you should defer to your qualified doctor for recommendations on the form that is best for you and your condition.

 What is NOT on the list?
 Smoking marijuana!
 However, a judge in Orlando recently ruled that prohibiting a patient from smoking medical marijuana in private places is unconstitutional.
 What does this mean for the individual who wants to smoke their medical marijuana?
-It is still “against the law” but there is now precedent that may lead to change in the law.
+It is still “against the law” but there is now a precedent that may lead to change in the law.

 What is the difference between THC and CBD?

 THC is the part of the plant that is known to produce the high associated with recreational marijuana use.
 CBD lacks this psychoactive effect that THC is known to produce.
 You need a valid prescription for both CBD and THC to legally possess it in the state of Florida.